nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### 2.7 Getting statistics : `stats`

+:man_technologist: Some statistics will do no harm.
+Stats is here to help you visualise your tasks in numbers!

 Prints the top 10 tags (if applicable) and its corresponding number of occurrences in the tasks.

 Format: `stats`

 ### 2.8 Get alerts : `alert [ALERT WINDOW]`

+:man_technologist: Beep!
+Beep!
+Well, not really, but alert is here to warn you about tasks which are due soon!

 Displays in another window the tasks that fall within the window specified.
 If not supplied, assumed to be 24 hours.
 On opening of app, the alert window will open to show tasks which have deadlines within the latest window specified.